kimking86/k8s-enhancements/keps/sig-network/2104-reworking-kube-proxy-architecture/README.md

 - There's a performance risk when it comes to large scales, we've proposed a new issue https://github.com/kubernetes-sigs/kpng/issues/325 as a community wide, open scale testing session on a large cluster that we can run manually to inspect in real time and see any major deltas.

-- There may be magic functionality that is unpublished in the kube proxy that we dont know about which we lose when doing this.
+- There may be magic functionality that is unpublished in the kube-proxy that we dont know about which we lose when doing this.

-Mitigations are - falling back to the in-tree proxy, or simply titrating logic over peice by peice if we find holes .
-We don't think there are many of these thoush because there are 100s of networking tests, many of which test specific items like udp proxying, avoiding blackholes, service updating, scaling of pods, local routing logic for things like service topologies, and so on.
+Mitigations are - falling back to the in-tree proxy, or simply titrating logic over piece by piece if we find holes .
+We don't think there are many of these those because there are 100s of networking tests, many of which test specific items like udp proxying, avoiding blackholes, service updating, scaling of pods, local routing logic for things like service topologies, and so on.

 ## Design Details